AcademySoftwareFoundation/OpenImageIO/docs/dev/CodeReview.md

   altered code.
 (Though sometimes a patch addresses an edge case that's very hard to reproduce in the testsuite, and you have to rely on the submitter's word and the sensibility of their explanation.)
-- Least important, but nice if we can get it: You're an expert in the part of the code being changed, and you agree that this is the best way to achieve an improvement.
+- Not required, but nice if we can get it: You're an expert in the part of the code being changed, and you agree that this is the best way to achieve an improvement.
+- Any objections should be explained in detail and invite counter-arguments from the author or other onlookers.
+A reviewer should never close a PR unless it fails to conform to even the basic requirements of any submitted PR, or if enough time has passed that it's clear that the PR has been abandoned by its author.
+It's ok to ultimately say "no" to a PR that can't be salvaged, but that should be the result of a dialogue.

 Obviously, you also want any review comments you give to be constructive and helpful.
 If you don't understand something, ask for clarification.
 If you